larpon/ingrid/README.md

 * Rigid bodies (`RigidBody2D`) doesn't work well inside grid cells with the grid's relative movement model.
   So you must be creative if you want to use `RigidBody2D` types within grid cells.
 * Grid auto cell filling when resizing is b0rked when more than one row or column need to be added/removed in one call.
-* Only access grid functions from the same thread (Calling from multiple threads wil result in wrong coordinates).
+* Only access grid functions from the same thread (Calling from multiple threads will result in wrong coordinates).
   So don't initialize in `_ready` while moving in `_physics_process`.
 Lock access with a mutex if you try to do so.